srimanbadhri/Sample-Lesson/index.md

 ---
 layout: lesson
 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
-permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
+permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html'
+title: "Sample Lesson"
 ---
-FIXME: home page introduction

 <!-- this is an html comment -->